DevCielo/PatternAnalysis-2025/recognition/flan_t5_lora_biolaysumm_47996377/README.md

 **Reference (Ground Truth):**
 > A central venous catheter is going through the left jugular vein and its tip is in the superior vena cava.
 Everything else is the same as before.

-**Analysis:** The model preserves the technical terminology but doesn't simplify "traversing" → "going through".
-It also omits "The remainder is unchanged" → "Everything else is the same as before", which is an important piece of information for patients.
+**Analysis:** The model doesn't simplify "traversing" and omits the "remainder unchanged" statement.

----

 ### Example 3: Simple Report